 Like we have seen in so many different cities around the globe, action is being taken to save the intricate work on historic buildings.
 In the case of the Louvre, a 30-year program is underway to clean and repair the wonderful artistic exterior facades of the building, as seen here in this photograph.

-This aerial photo of the Louvre gives you a good overview of the complete building and monstrous complex.
+This aerial photo of the Louvre gives you a good view of the complete building and monstrous complex.
 The glass pyramid has a commanding position in the centre court.
-On the right side of the picture, a number of hedges direct your attention to the Arc du Carrousel.
+On the right side of the photo, a number of hedges direct your attention to the Arc du Carrousel.

 The Arc du Carrousel is a massive pink marble structure that celebrates Napoleon’s military victories of 1805.
-Bob and I couldn’t get over how much it resembles the Arc de Triomphe, which sits a few blocks away.
-Once we learned that both monuments were commissioned by Napoleon, we quickly understood why.
+Bob and I couldn’t get over how much it resembles the Arc de Triomphe sitting a few blocks away.
+Once we learned that both monuments were commissioned by Napoleon, we quickly understood the similarities.

 The construction of triumphal arches was a very common thing across Europe.
-On one trip to Berlin, Bob took this picture of the Brandenburg Gate, which is, of course, one of the most famous landmarks in Germany.
-Unlike Napoleon’s Arc du Carrousel, which celebrates victory in war, the Brandenburg Gate was built by King Friedrich William II as a symbol of peace.
+On one trip to Berlin, Bob took this photo of the Brandenburg Gate, which is, of course, one of the most famous landmarks in Germany.
+Unlike Napoleon’s Arc du Carrousel that celebrates victory in war, the Brandenburg Gate was built by King Friedrich William II as a symbol of peace.

-After checking out the Arc du Carrousel, we walked towards the Louvre where we could clearly see the large glass and metal pyramid that now sits in the main courtyard of the complex.
-Although we didn’t head inside to checkout the art, we could have gained entrance through the large glass pyramid which serves as the Art Musuem’s main entrance.
+After checking out the Arc du Carrousel, Bob and I walked towards the Louvre where we could clearly see the large glass and metal pyramid that now sits in the main courtyard of the complex.
+Although we didn’t head inside to peruse the art, we could have gained entrance through the large glass pyramid which serves as the Art Musuem’s main entrance.

 No tour of Paris would be complete without a visit to the prominent building housing the Tomb of Napoleon Bonaparte.
 It was necessary for Bob and I to cross the River Seine to get to Les Invalides, a prestigious dome-topped building with a gold roof.